smcclab/smc-course/01-policies.md

 (especially early in the course).
-However, it's your responsibility to make sure that the software works and that these issues are sorted out---"something went wrong with my software setup" is never an acceptable excuse for missing a submission deadline, and the usual late penalties apply.
+However, it's your responsibility to make sure that the software works and that these issues are sorted out---"something went wrong with my software setup" is never an acceptable excuse for missing a submission deadline or (especially!) flaking out of a concert performance, and the usual late penalties apply.